This post may contain affiliate links. Please read my disclosure policy.

 Can you overcook a brownie in a mug with egg?

-Yes, you can.
 You will know the brownie has been overcooked if it is completely dry and tough.
-The best way to avoid this from happening is by cooking for 1 minute before checking.
-Then cook for 10 seconds at a time checking each time until done.
+The best way to avoid this from happening is by cooking the brownie for 1 minute before checking.
+Cook for an additional 10 seconds at a time checking each time until done.

 Microwave Mug Brownie